 The story is cute and silly.
-The fun part is not so much the punchline as that is rather obvious.
+Also, the fun part is not so much the punchline as that is rather obvious.
 It’s more that the reader does not know just when the punch line is going to happen.
-I enjoyed writing this one very much!
+So I enjoyed writing this one very much!
 Viva Naurr!

 A friend suggested to me as I was first starting to write Star Trek: Enterprise fanfiction – get Malcolm Reed to loosen up.
 I bet, down deep, he’s kinky.
 And so the gauntlet was thrown down.
 Challenge accepted.